ahmeterdem1/SSL-Messager/README.md

 `BEGIN amount_of_files \r\n`

 Client gets the information on amount of files to receive from this query.
-After that, server applies the same method as client, except there is no token or target.
+After that, server applies the same method as client, except:

+`ENDF ENDF ENDF \r\n`

+This tripple "ENDF" is to prevent bugs arising from within the file data.
+It is not so probable that the sent data chuck not intended to be the last has the same format as this.
+"\r\n" part is not checked, but is assumed to be there while indexing.

 File names are sent in raw form, without the "target+" part.
 Same 5 second principle is used.

 ### Important notes on the protocol